 When I was hired at WCBS Channel 2, nobody asked me anything about my politics at all.

-They took my tape and I was a damn good reporter in places like Dallas and Denver.
+They took my tape, and I was a damn good reporter in places like Dallas and Denver.

-I did good work at WCBS, the network hired me.
+I did good work at WCBS.

 Dan Rather and his crew hired me.